Office of the Provost

 Letters from external evaluators

-• Evaluators should ideally be distinguished professors (usually full) or outstanding figures in the creative arts, with few exceptions (justify exceptions in department narrative).
+• Evaluators should ideally be preeminent professors (usually full) or outstanding figures in the creative arts, with few exceptions (any exceptions will be justified in department narrative)

 Departmental Report